containerinfra/kube-pg-upgrade/docs/kube-pg-upgrade.md

 ## Background Concepts
 - PostgreSQL (postgres): An open-source relational database management system (RDBMS) known for its extensibility and SQL compliance.
-- pg_upgrade: A utility that can be used to upgrade a PostgreSQL cluster to a new major version without the downtime typically associated with dump and reload methods.
+- pg_upgrade: A utility that can be used to upgrade a PostgreSQL cluster to a new major version without hassle required with dump and reload methods.
 - Kubernetes Persistent Volume Claims (PVCs): A request for storage resources in a Kubernetes cluster.
 PVCs can be used to manage persistent disk storage, an essential requirement for stateful applications like databases.

 ## Important notes (PLEASE READ)